Can I Dye My Hair After Bleaching?

 How Long After Bleaching Hair Can I Dye It Silver?

-One can dye hair with silver around two or more days after bleaching.
-However, it is important to remember that giving the hair a long time for rest and recovery is better.
+One can dye hair with silver for two or more days after bleaching.
+However, it is important to remember that it is better to give the hair a long time for rest and recovery.

-If you want to dye your hair a bright, beautiful silver, you can’t start with just any color—you have to bleach it first!
-But how long do you need to wait after bleaching hair before you can dye it silver?
+If you want to dye your hair a bright, beautiful silver, you can’t start with just any color—you must bleach it first!
+But how long must you wait after bleaching hair before you can dye it silver?

 There’s no concrete “right” amount of time.

-Most people don’t give their hair enough time to recover—and that’s why they end up with a less-than-ideal result.
+Most people don’t give their hair enough time to recover, resulting in a less-than-ideal result.

 When you bleach your hair, it’s already in a vulnerable state.
 If you add more chemicals too soon (by dying your hair), there’s a good chance that the dye won’t take evenly or may cause damage.
-However, if you let your hair rest for at least two days after bleaching, it gives your hair some time to recover and get stronger.
+However, if your hair rests for at least two days after bleaching, it gives it some time to recover and get stronger.

-You can dye your hair silver after bleaching, but you’ll want to make sure it’s light enough first.
-Silver doesn’t show up on dark hair, so you’ll have to bleach it if the color is too dark.
+You can dye your hair silver after bleaching, but you’ll want to ensure it’s light enough first.
+Silver doesn’t appear on dark hair, so you’ll have to bleach it if it is too dark.

 Silver is best achieved by mixing a purple and blue toner with developer or peroxide or using a gray color additive.
 Silver hair dyes are typically semi-permanent colors, meaning that they won’t wash out immediately.
 However, since silver hair dye usually has blue undertones, it can fade quickly into greenish or yellowish hues after only a few weeks of washing.